 The model relies on the assumption that MPC members have different preferences.
 This heterogeneity, together with strategic behaviour of the agenda setter, causes interest rate smoothing.
 How heterogeneous are the preferences among members?
-Do they really think vote in favour, whilst the other four members, among them the Governor, preferred to maintain the rate.
+Do they really think differently?
+We take as an indicator of this heterogeneity the dissenting record of each member with respect to the agenda setter.
+We construct this indicator using the information of the voting record for the Bank of England, which is available for the period since the MPC was established in July 1997.